 - 1. Lawyer Think of your lawyer as the team leader.
 Your lawyer should have significant experience creating multi-generational estate plans involving family farms and forests.
-This is a highly specialized area of law, and it is worth finding someone who has enough experience to know if their planning techniques work over the long term - 2.
+This is a highly specialized area of law, and it is worth finding someone who has enough experience to know if their planning techniques work over the long term.
+A curated list of Virginia-based lawyers who work in this field is available from the Virginia Legacy Planning website. - 2.
 Accountant Choose an accountant with significant experience in multi-generational estate planning, family business structures, estate, trust, and timber tax issues.

 - 3. Forester Look for someone who understands your goals and takes them into account when formulating a management plan.
 You may find help from a state service forester, industry forester, or consulting forester. - 4.
-Financial, investment and insurance expert (optional) This person should have experience with and unbiased opinions on the many financial products pertinent to legacy planning. - 5.
+Financial, investment, and insurance expert (optional) This person should have experience with and unbiased opinions on the many financial products pertinent to legacy planning. - 5.
 Family business consultant (optional) A consultant should have experience in family business consulting, family counseling, mediation, strategic planning, meeting facilitation, and other specialized needs your family may have. - 6.
 Family mediator (optional) A trained family mediator can help families avoid major conflicts.

 Be aware that some of these professionals may have ties to a particular company's products or services.
 Some of their interests may not necessarily coincide with yours.
 Use Worksheet 8: Your Legacy Planning Team on page 47 to record names and contact information for the professionals you select to be on your team.
-And of course, be sure others are aware of the existence and location of this information
+And of course, be sure others are aware of the existence and location of this information.